-The Company's current long-term strategy focuses on advancing its therapies through development with the aim eventually to obtain market authorizations and enter commercialization, either alone or with partners, to provide treatment options to patients suffering from life-threatening medical conditions.
-The Company believes that it is positioned to realize potentially meaningful value increases within its own proprietary pipeline if it is successful in advancing its product candidates to their next significant development milestones.
+The Company's current long-term strategy focuses on advancing its therapies through development with the ultimate objective of obtaining market authorizations and entering commercialization, either alone or with partners, to provide treatment options to patients suffering from life-threatening medical conditions.
+The Company believes that it is well-positioned to realize potentially meaningful value increases within its own proprietary pipeline if it is successful in advancing its product candidates to their next significant development milestones.